GitHub Agentic Workflows

 Commands are organized by workflow lifecycle: creating, building, testing, monitoring, and managing workflows.

 Initialize repository for agentic workflows.
-Configures .gitattributes, Copilot instructions, prompt files, and logs .gitignore.
+Configures .gitattributes, creates the dispatcher agent file (.github/agents/agentic-workflows.agent.md), and performs non-interactive setup.
 Enables MCP server integration by default (use --no-mcp to skip).
-Without arguments, enters interactive mode for engine selection and secret configuration.

 Terminal window